отображать процессы Linux (display Linux processes)

 The two types of Inspect entries are not interchangeable.
 Those

-' will be accessed using fopen and must reference
+designated `file' will be accessed using fopen and must reference

 a single file in the `.fmts' element.
-Entries specifying `pipe
+Entries specifying `pipe'

 will employ popen, their `.fmts' element could contain many